Museum of Military History, Vienna: History

-During the occupation, many of the evacuated collection items that had survived the turmoil of war were requisitioned by the Allies.
+During the occupation, many of the evacuated collection items that had survived the war were requisitioned by the Allies.
 Several items, however, also fell victim to theft and looting by the soldiers of the Red Army and the civilian population.
 In the end, the museum faced the prospect of a complete shutdown.
 Despite the aforementioned difficulties, reconstruction of the museum already began in 1946 under the direction of Alfred Mell, who proposed what was eventually to become its final name, the Heeresgeschichtliches Museum.
 The management of the museum at the time received particular support from the Austrian Belvedere Gallery and the Museum of Fine Arts.
 The collection of ship models provided by the Vienna Technical Museum has remained the core attraction of the Marinesaal to this day.
-During the term of Rudolf Pühringer as director, the museum, now called Heeresgeschichtliches Museum, was solemnly reopened by the Federal Minister for Education, Heinrich Drimmel on 24 June 1955.
+During the term of Rudolf Pühringer as director, the museum, now called Heeresgeschichtliches Museum, was reopened by the Federal Minister for Education, Heinrich Drimmel on 24 June 1955.